Posted By Visit Mesa Team

 Experiences Along the Fresh Foodie Trail®

 Follow Visit Mesa through five stops along the Fresh Foodie Trail®.
 Download the map, grab your friends and experience a little taste of Arizona as you explore the farms and dining stops within City Limitless®.

 Did you know that Schnepf Farms is the largest organic peach grower in Arizona?
 Voted “Best U-Pick Farm” in both 2012 and 2013 by Phoenix New Times, this fourth generation family farm is not just a festival or event farm, they are truly a farm where you can come and experience Arizona agriculture at its finest.
 Whether you want to shop the farm store or stop in to pick veggies in the u-pick garden, make an adventure out of your day trip when you visit!
 Farm dining includes fresh baked pies and cinnamon rolls, homemade fudge, and a variety of jams and preserves.

-Do you like the idea of camping but do not necessarily want all of the outdoor responsibilities that come with it?
-If you are looking for a cozy and relaxing camping experience, then you should try glamping at Schnepf Farms.
-The Cozy Peach trailers are renovated vintage airstreams that provide guests with the perfect getaway.
+Do you like the idea of camping but don't necessarily want all of the outdoor responsibilities that come with it?
+Then you should try glamping at Schnepf Farms!
+The Cozy Peach trailers are renovated, vintage airstreams that provide guests with the perfect getaway, offering both a cozy and relaxing camping experience.
 Each trailer is unique and has it's own personal style to it.
 The trailers include a television, microwave, refrigerator, plush bedding and a fully landscaped front yard with grass, a patio and outdoor seating.
 Take camping to a whole different level next time you're in town!

 Stop #2: Queen Creek Olive Mill